 There are a few things to know when it comes to installing around hardscape.
 The contrast of a synthetic grass lay with a paver, walkway, or drive can make for a beautiful sight!

 Synthetic grass follows a grain direction.
-It is important to keep this pattern going in the same direction to ensure for a smooth, uninterrupted look, especially when held up against a hardscape.
+It is important to keep this pattern going in the same direction to ensure a smooth, uninterrupted look, especially when held up against a hardscape.
 Using a turf with a higher face weight will also make the look of your turf against a hardscape much better, and it will allow for extra “wear and tear.”
-Through all of this wear and tear, a turf with a higher face weight will have a much quicker recovery time.
+Through all of this wear and tear, turf with a higher face weight will have a much quicker recovery time.

 More Than Just a Landscape!

 Artificial grass is much more than just a pretty front lawn.
-Its fame is being caught all around the nation and it’s being to put to uses most people never really imagined.
+Its fame is being spread all around the nation and it’s being put to uses most people never really imagined.
 Here are some non-conventional (yet really interesting) ways that synthetic grass is being put to use: outdoor wall scapes, patios, bedroom headboards, puppy pads, porch rugs, green eco-friendly sandals, furniture, rooftop gardens, and more!